We hear so much these days about the importance of work-life balance.

 What does it look like when you achieve it?

 Diarise activities you may not normally put in the calendar but activities that you often end up not making time for.
-You are more likely to make time for them if they are in the calendar.
+You are more likely to make time for them if they are in your calendar as a commitment.

 Friends, family, social events etc.